toddledev/documentation/docs/16-packages/03-creating-and-launching/index.md

 :::

 # Recommendations for package creators
-Consider these suggestions to create packages that are useful, maintainable and beneficial to you and the toddle community.
+Consider these suggestions to create packages that are useful, maintainable and beneficial to you and the Nordcraft community.
 - Build functionality as packages rather than individual components
 - Create focused packages that solve specific problems
 - Document your package thoroughly with examples